 The US Customs and Border Protection agency enforces strict requirements for travellers wishing to visit the USA or pass in transit through the USA.

-- if issued 26 October 2005 - 25 October 2006 the passport must be machine-readable and have a digital photograph
+- The passport must be machine-readable and have a digital photograph

 Is my passport machine-readable?

 A machine-readable e-Passport has biographical data entered on the photo page according to international specifications.
 To see if a passport is machine-readable, check there are two lines of machine print underneath the holder's photo, like the example below.

 Digital photographs are scanned directly onto the passport page, so you cannot feel any edges like you can with a traditional photograph which has been glued or laminated.

 What if my passport doesn't meet the Visa Waiver Program criteria?